ML-Bioinfo-CEITEC/ENNGene/README.md

 Calculating the predictions might take minutes to hours, depending on the number of sequnces, branches, hardware available etc.

 Results are exported to the 'prediction' subfolder in the selected `output folder`.
-Information about the input sequences are preserved in the result file (e.g. fasta header or coordinates from a bed file), while there are two more columns with the results appended.
+Information about the input sequences are preserved in the result file (e.g. fasta header or coordinates from a bed file), while there are multiple columns with the results appended.
-One column shows raw probabilities predicted by the model, the other class with the highest probability (#TODO decide upon the threshold).
+First, there is one column per each klass showing predicted probability of the sequence belonging to the given class.
+Last column shows highest scoring class (do not confuse with predicted class - that is based on the user's choice of the threshold for each class).

 <!--
 ### Development